THE OIL CLEANSING METHOD

 Take your oil mixture and massage it gently over your face, continuing to massage for up to a couple minutes.
 Let the oil dissolve the makeup and impurities from your skin.
 Then, use a wet washcloth (with the hottest water tolerable to your skin) to steam your face before wiping it clean (you may need to rinse and repeat for best results).

-Update: I’ve been using the OCM for almost a month now, and I am still loving it!
-I’ve made a couple of tweaks to my routine: I’m still using the same 1 part CO to 2 parts EVOO ratio, but I have added a couple drops of lavender essential oil and tea tree oil to control and soothe breakouts.
-I am also using coconut oil as both an eye makeup remover (I don’t want to put tea tree oil near my eyes), and a moisturizer (with argan oil as a spot-treatment for blemishes).
+Update: I’ve been using the OCM for almost a month now, and I am still loving it–and as a bonus, my skin is less oily!
+I’ve made a couple of tweaks to my routine: I’m using 2 parts CO to 2 parts EVOO, and I have added a couple drops of lavender essential oil and tea tree oil to control and soothe breakouts.
+I am also using coconut oil an eye makeup remover (I don’t want to put tea tree oil near my eyes), and Argan oil as a moisturizer.

 How do you use the Oil Cleansing Method?
 Please share!